rstudio/visual-markdown-editing/docs/markdown.md

 ### Magic Comment Syntax

-If you are using a markdown rendered that doesn't either process or ignore YAML metadata, you can also specify all of the above using an Emacs style magic comment.
+If you are using a markdown rendered document that doesn't either process or ignore YAML metadata, you can also specify all of the above using an Emacs style magic comment.
 Returning to our original example of adding Tex features to GitHub Flavored Markdown, the magic comment version would look like this:

     <!-- -*- mode: gfm; extensions: +tex_math_dollars+raw_tex -*- -->